RennexTech/CommandLine-Scripting/README.md

 - Windows (duh)
 - A keyboard
 - Occasional internet connection to Google why a command didn’t work
-- A backup plan for when things go horribly wrong (optional but recommended)
+- A backup plan for when things go horribly wrong (optional but I recommend some commands only run on a VM.)

 ---